darvil82/PBar/README.md

 	- To use one of the included sets, use any of the constant values in `pbar.FormatSet`.

-	- Since this value is just a dictionary, it is possible to use custom sets, which should specify the custom formatting:
+	- Since this value is just a dictionary, it is possible to use custom sets, which should specify the custom formatting.
 	- Custom formatset dictionary:

 		![image](https://user-images.githubusercontent.com/48654552/134372064-2abd9fab-37dd-4334-8d30-26e2f0967313.png)